 Movies Like "Mean Girls": "The DUFF"

-High school can be brutal, as “Mean Girls” likes to show with its wild-animal parody scenes.
+High school can be brutal, as “Mean Girls” likes to show with its wild animal parody scenes.
 “The DUFF” takes it to another level, revealing that Bianca, our protagonist, is literally referred to as the “Designated Ugly Fat Friend,” or “DUFF,” of her friend group.
-Furious, Bianca agrees to a deal with her childhood friend turned popular jock, Wesley: she’ll tutor him so he can pass science and stay on the football team, and he’ll teach her not to be a loser.
+Furious, Bianca agrees to a deal with her childhood friend turned popular jock, Wesley: She’ll tutor him so he can pass science and stay on the football team, and he’ll teach her not to be a loser.
 The more time they spend together, the more their old friendship (and then some) rekindles, and they both start to realize just how much they’ve let the rules of high school popularity define how they view themselves.

 Movies Like "Mean Girls": "What a Girl Wants"

 If you thought regular high school social rules were bad, try being a teenager thrust into the world of high society, balls, and aristocrats!
 Before leaving for college, American teen Daphne runs off to England to track down the father she never knew.
-It turns out her father is a literal British lord who is running for prime minister and never even knew he had a daughter.
-Although her father tries to bond with her, Daphne struggles to fit in, especially with her father’s vicious and snobby fiancée and soon-to-be-stepsister.
+It turns out her father is a literal British lord who is running for Prime Minister and never even knew he had a daughter.
+Although her father tries to bond with her, Daphne struggles to fit in, especially with her father’s vicious and snobby fiancée and soon-to-be-stepdaughter.
 As Daphne tries to learn more about her family and not embarrass her father, she winds up bringing a breath of fresh air to some stuffy traditions, which delights some and angers others.